ifroob/viet-portphotio/DEPLOYMENT.md

     "https://your-domain.com", # Your custom domain (if any) ],
 ```
-3. Commit and push changes to trigger new deployment
+4. Commit and push changes to trigger new Railway deployment

 ## Step 5: Test Your Deployment